Sotk gold mine

 The Sotk gold mine (Սոթքի ոսկու հանքավայր), known in Azerbaijan as the Zod gold mine (Zod qızıl yatağı), is the largest mine in Armenia and Azerbaijan in terms of pure gold reserves.
 It is located in the vicinity of the Sotk village in the Vardenis region of Armenia's Gegharkunik Province, and the adjacent part of the Kalbajar District of Azerbaijan.
 According to Armenian officials, the gold mine is split roughly in half between the two countries, while according to Azerbaijani officials, 74 percent of the mine lies on Azerbaijani territory.

 History

 Establishment and operation

-The mine was discovered in 1951 and has been in operation since 1976 In 1993, during the First Nagorno-Karabakh War, the Kalbajar District of Azerbaijan (including the Azerbaijani part of the mine) passed under full control of Armenia and remained so until November 2020 (de jure continuing to be part of Azerbaijan).
+The mine was discovered in 1951 and has been in operation since 1976 In 1993, during the First Nagorno-Karabakh War, the Kalbajar District of Azerbaijan (including the Azerbaijani part of the mine) passed under full control of Armenia and remained so until November 2020.
 In 2007, Armenia unilaterally granted the Russian company GeoProMining the right to exploit the mine.
 320,500 tons of gold ore were mined in 2009, 490,000 tons in 2010, 880,000 tons in 2011.
 Between 350 and 400 workers were employed at the mine.
 The ore has been processed at the Ararat Gold Extraction Plant, where it is transported by rail.
 Pure gold reserves at the mine are estimated at more than 120 tons.
 The minimum profitable content of precious metal in the ore is equal to 0.8 g per ton.